 The inauspicious office of The Hollywood Pulse was in a storefront wedged between a lavanderia and a Burger King.
-Manny Valdez was carefully sprinkling two drops of Tabasco on to each of six Nutter Butter cookies he’d lined up on his desk when Rhea walked in.
+Manny Valdez was at his desk, sprinkling a few drops of Tabasco on to each of six Nutter Butter cookies he’d lined up when Rhea walked in.
 He offered her one.

 “Nutter Butter?”

-“Sure.” she took one and bit into it.
+“Sure.”
+Not one to turn down a pretty good cookie, she took one and bit into it.
 She nodded, nominally impressed by the added heat.

 “And–?” she asked, more nervous than she expected to be.

-He let out a breath, “It’s a little too prose-y, a little political–”
+He let out a breath, “It’s a little… prose-y, a little political–”

 He read from her review, “Everyone else is looking for fame or minimum wage–?”

-“You used to write for that underground paper ‘Regeneracion’.
-In the eighties, right?
-I checked.”
+“You used to write for ‘Regeneracion’.
+In the eighties?
+I checked.
+That was all political.”

-“Hold on– I think this is a good first effort.
-Tone down the politics.
-Keep it sexy.”
+“Hold on– I think this is an OK first effort.
+Tone down the politics, in future, and keep it sexy.
+That part’s good.”
 He handed her a check.
 “Next one’s due next Wednesday by eleven.
 PM.”

 “OK.
 Ahhh… Thanks.”
 She took the check.
-It wasn’t all she hoped it would be.
-“Ummmm… a hundred twelve dollars?”
+It wasn’t all she hoped it would be. “… a hundred twelve dollars?”

-“And seventy eight cents….”
+“And seventy five cents….”
 Manny added.
-“You gave me three hundred sixty words, minus taxes you get a hundred and twelve seventy eight.”
+“You gave me five hundred eleven words.
+Minus taxes you get a hundred and twelve seventy five.”

 “Jesus.
 I thought it would be more.”